 Assistant Dean for Research, Innovation, and Arts and Culture, Assistant Professor Dr. Pachaya Akkapram, facilitated the focus group discussion, which covered four key areas: analyzing the strengths and limitations of cultural festivals, understanding the roles and challenges faced by festival organizers, exploring the body of knowledge in fine arts and related disciplines, and integrating artistic principles with management and marketing strategies.

-These external partners collaborated with researchers from Khon Kaen University’s Faculty of Fine and Applied Arts, Faculty of Education, and Faculty of Business Administration and Accountancy, as well as the Faculty of Informatics from Mahasarakham University.
+These external partners collaborated with researchers from Khon Kaen University’s Faculty of Fine and Applied Arts,the Faculty of Education, and the Faculty of Business Administration and Accountancy, as well as the Faculty of Informatics from Mahasarakham University.
 Their collective insights will help shape the direction for developing cultural festival personnel at both local and national levels in Thailand.